 How much can I make after finishing trade school programs trade schools in Phoenix?

-After completing a trade school program in Phoenix, graduates often find themselves earning an average of $66,673 annually, or about $32.05 per hour.
-Many skilled trade graduates from well-known Phoenix schools report starting salaries around $54,217 yearly, especially in fields like electrical work, HVAC, welding, and plumbing.
-One graduate shared how their initial job as an electrician paid enough to cover living expenses and allowed savings for further certifications, which quickly boosted their income.
+Earnings after trade school in Phoenix vary by occupation, credential, employer, shift, overtime, experience, and licensing status.
+Across trade school graduates in Phoenix, the average cited earning figure is $66,673 annually, or about $32.05 per hour.
+Many skilled trade graduates from Phoenix schools report starting salaries around $54,217 yearly, especially in fields such as electrical work, HVAC, welding, and plumbing.

 Most Affordable Trade School & Training Programs - Leading Certification Courses in Phoenix for 2026